MoralisWeb3/Moralis-Python-SDK/docs/evm_api/utils.md

 > `evm_api.utils.run_contract_function()`

 Run a given function of a contract ABI and retrieve readonly data.
+[Try it with Swagger](https://deep-index.moralis.io/api-docs-2.1/#/Utils/runContractFunction).

 ### Example